While Flower, Sun, and Rain was ultimately published by Victor, averting a crisis, Grasshopper Manufacture was still stuck without a publisher.

 At this point he was also forced to take out a loan in order to cover his employee’s salaries.
 In other words, the company was on the verge of bankruptcy.

-Around the same time, Shinji Mikami, producer of the Resident Evil (BIOHAZARD) series, became interested in revitalizing what he considered to be a stagnant gaming industry, over-reliant on making sequels and recycling ideas.
+Around the same time, Shinji Mikami, producer of the Resident Evil (BIOHAZARD) series, became interested in revitalizing what he considered to be a stagnant gaming industry, over-reliant on endless sequels and constantly recycling old ideas.
 As such, he began researching Human Entertainment and its employees in an effort to capture their creative spark.
 During a meeting with Hifumi Kono, creator of the Clock Tower series, Kono happened to bring up Suda’s name as one of his mentors.
 It was through this connection that Mikami ultimately came into contact with Suda, asking him to helm one of the games that were to be part of his newest project: the Capcom Five.
 The two discussed the proposal document together, which ultimately became killer7: A stylish action adventure game in which the player would switch between the seven personalities of the legendary assassin Harman Smith in order to fight Kun Lan, the Hand of God.

 The Capcom Five project would be announced in November 2002, with four new games exclusive to the Nintendo Gamecube, which at the time was suffering criticism due to its lack of third-party support; According to Mikami, its aim was to introduce bold, personal artistic visions into the stagnant world of gaming.
 The five games that were to be part of it were Viewtiful Joe (helmed by Hideki Kamiya, director of Resident Evil 2 and creator of Devil May Cry), Dead Phoenix (directed by Hiroki Kato, director of Resident Evil: Code Veronica), killer7, P.N.03 and Resident Evil 4, with the latter two being directed by Mikami himself.
-While Resident Evil 4 was the only sequel present in the line-up, it still represented a radical shift in direction for the series, one that is considered controversial to this day.
+While Resident Evil 4 was the only sequel present in the line-up, it still marked a radical shift in direction for the series, one that is considered controversial to this day.

-From its very first trailer, killer7 presented itself in a starkly original style, making use of its cel-shaded presentation to mix the noir influences of The Silver with a western comicbook style, with surreal artist Hiro Sugiyama, cartoonist Adrian Tomine, and graphic designer Peter Saville (who created designs for the covers of several Joy Division and New Order albums) specifically cited as inspirations.
+From its very first trailer, killer7 presented itself in a unique style, making use of its cel-shaded presentation to mix the noir influences of The Silver with a western comicbook style, with surreal artist Hiro Sugiyama, cartoonist Adrian Tomine, and graphic designer Peter Saville (who created designs for the covers of several Joy Division and New Order albums) specifically cited as inspirations.
 Character designer Takumi Miyake would also cite Mike Mignola later on.

 The game was initially described as an evolution of the system present in Flower, Sun, and Rain, where the player would investigate mysteries by interacting with NPCs on the map, with the seven personalities alternating at specific points in the story in order to solve various puzzles.
 However, Kun Lan, the main villain, could turn normal people into human bombs called Heaven Smiles with the touch of his Hand of God, forcing the player to fight them.
 In other words, killer7 would be the first game in Suda’s catalog to feature any kind of combat; while this decision may have been influenced by the production of Mikami, Suda already talked about integrating combat into his adventure scenarios as far back as the publishing of the Flower, Sun, and Rain Official Fanbook in May 2001, ironically citing BIOHAZARD as the next step in Adventure Game design.

 The trailer shown at the event already displayed this, with Kun Lan seemingly possessing random bystanders, and the seven Smiths having to shoot them down.
 This is a remarkable change of pace compared to Flower, Sun, and Rain, where ASCII vetoed the decision of featuring a gun as a puzzle solving mechanic in order to avoid a “Mature” sticker; shooting innocent civilians was going to be a requirement in order to progress in the game.
 It’s possible that by working with Capcom, Suda felt emboldened into including more boundary-pushing content than he would have as an independent.
-In this recent memorandum, he recounted how intimidated he felt going to the Capcom headquarters, located in a skyscraper in Osaka, but also how hands-off Mikami was as a producer: True to his word, Mikami’s role was to make sure that Suda’s full vision came to fruition, rather than to suggest changes to better appeal to the market.
+In this recent memorandum, he recounted how intimidated he felt going to the Capcom headquarters, located in a skyscraper in Osaka, but also how hands-off Mikami was as a producer: true to his word, Mikami’s role was to make sure that Suda’s full vision came to fruition, rather than to suggest changes to better appeal to the market.

-In fact, during the development of F.S.R., Suda was ready to give up scenario writing entirely, as he was initially only planning to act as a supervisor: However, Mikami’s confidence in his writing skills led to Suda penning the entire script himself, meaning that Masahi Ooka did not return for this entry (although he still provided some extra writing for the Hand in killer7 handbook.)
 Kawakami and Watanabe returned as main programmer and system programmer respectively, as well as art director Akihiko Ishizaka and composer Masafumi Takada.
 Takashi Miyamoto this time designed the game’s weapons; character design duties fell onto Takumi Miyake, who had previously worked with SEGA on the Sonic the Hedgehog franchise, while newcomer to the company Kunihiko Taniwaki created the various Heaven Smiles.
 In accordance to Suda’s mixed-media style, three different types of animated cutscenes would eventually exist within the game: Ben Hibon worked on the Cloudman chapter, also handling character designs, while Xebec handled the anime-style cutscenes in Sunset and Alter Ego.
 Graphic designer Eisin Sasaki also joined the team to produce the various analog mechanisms and screens present through the game.

 QUOTE OF ENLIGHTENMENT:

-Fun fact: Oswald was Canadian
+FUN FACT: Oswald was Canadian

 The public would be shown the second build of the game during the 2003 Tokyo Game Show, taking place in September.
 At this point in development, the Heaven Smiles (enemy mobs) already took on their monstrous form, rather than appearing as regular civilians.